adiologydev/PenguBot/PULL_REQUEST_TEMPLATE.md

 ### Description of Your Pull Request
-What does your pull request specfically does by adding/modifying or removing code?
+What does your pull request specifically does by adding/modifying or removing code?

 ### Changes Proposed and or Files Changed
 - Example Change